All About Equine Animal Rescue, Inc. | CA

 Once at AAE, they all had hoof and dental care, vaccines, and deworming.
 They each also got a microchip and DNA analysis.
 Casper's hooves were long, but in other fairly good condition when he arrived.
 He was very reactive, untrusting with humans, and lacked confidence.
 Over the past several months, the ponies have been gentled, and they have been learning basic groundwork, hoof handling, and how to stand quiet for the farrier.
 Casper is improving every day, He's getting more curious and growing more confident every day.
 He is not quite sure he wants to be with humans but he willing and tries hard.

-Casper leads and stands fairly quietly for grooming and hoof cleaning.
-He's still learning patience with the farrier and struggles a bit with his left hind, but he's making good progress.
+Casper leads and stands fairly quietly for grooming and hoof cleaning, and he does fairly well with the farrier.
 He accepts fly spray and a fly mask without much concern.
+Casper

-He's come a long way and though he's not quite as far as the others, with consistency and ongoing handling, this guy is going to make nice little pony for an experienced family.
+'s come a long way, and though he's not quite as far as the others, with consistency and ongoing handling, this guy is going to make nice little pony for an experienced family.
+Casper is current with hoof and dental care, vaccines, and deworming, and he has a microchip.
+Casper and Pearl are bonded, and they will be adopted as a pair.

 Sponsor Casper